CurveDocs/curve-docs/docs/crvUSD/pegkeeper.md

 ## **Stabilisation Method**
-The most crucial function of the contract is the **update()** function.
-When invoked, the PegKeeper either mints and single-sided deposits crvUSD into the StableSwap pool, or it withdraws crvUSD from the pool by redeeming the LP tokens acquired from previous deposits."
+The most crucial function of the contract is the **`update()`** function.
+When invoked, the PegKeeper either mints and single-sidedly deposits crvUSD into the StableSwap pool, or it withdraws crvUSD from the pool by redeeming the LP tokens acquired from previous deposits.

-* **Deposit and Mint:** This process is triggered when the price of crvUSD exceeds 1.
+* **Deposit and Mint:** This mechanism is triggered when the price of crvUSD exceeds 1.
 Minting and depositing into the pool will increase the crvUSD supply and decrease its price.
 The LP tokens that the PegKeeper receives when depositing crvUSD into the pool are not staked in the gauge (if the pool has one), which means the PegKeeper does not receive CRV inflation rewards.

 * **Withdraw and Burn:** This mechanism is triggered when the price of crvUSD is less than 1.
 By withdrawing crvUSD from the pool, the supply of crvUSD decreases, which should increase its price.